mtrudel/bandit/README.md

 * Implement comprehensive support for HTTP/1.0 through HTTP/2 & WebSockets (and
   beyond) backed by obsessive RFC literacy and automated conformance testing
 * Aim for minimal internal policy and HTTP-level configuration.
-Delegate to Plug & Sock as much as possible, and only interpret requests to the extent necessary to safely manage a connection & fulfill the requirements of safely supporting protocol correctness
+Delegate to Plug & WebSock as much as possible, and only interpret requests to the extent necessary to safely manage a connection & fulfill the requirements of safely supporting protocol correctness
 * Prioritize (in order): correctness, clarity, performance.
 Seek to remove the mystery of